zach-capalbo/vartiste/src/static/instructions.md

   that:
   - Use a brush that doesn't connect lines (most of the textured brushes)
   - Use a different method for unwrapping your model UV map

+<a name="download"></a>
+## Download

+You can download VARISTE as well.
+WebXR is currently evolving really quickly, and sometimes things break, or change, or become really cumbersome.
+To make it a little easier, I've packaged a version of Chromium that I've tested with VARTISTE, along with shortcuts to start in both Oculus and SteamVR modes.
+No more confusing command line switches.
+Plus it will stay separate from your main browser, to keep your browsing safe from crashes and experimental features.

+<a class="launch-button" href="chromium-vartiste.zip">Download VARTISTE for Windows</a>

+To run, extract the zip file to a folder, and then use the shortcuts for either SteamVR or Oculus mode.

+Linux:

+**COMING SOON**.
+But for now, you can install chromium version 86.0.4231.0

 ## Issues